Check out the Black Friday deals at my top-rated stores BTD (BikeTiresDirect)Performance Bicycle, and Merlin Cycles

 I recommend Shimano Ultegra pedals – the PD-R8000 – as one of the two best road bike pedals for most road cycling enthusiasts.
 They perform well, suit the fit needs of most cyclists, are very durable, and require no maintenance.

-At a market price of US$200/£133/€129, you can buy Shimano Ultegra pedals at the best prices by following these links to Competitive Cyclist, Power Meter City 10% off w/code ITKPMC10, Planet CycleryMerlinTredz 10% off w/code ITKTDZ10, and Sigma Sports, stores that I recommend because they have very competitive prices, top customer satisfaction ratings from fellow cyclists as reported by independent services, and a great selection of gear for road cycling enthusiasts.
+At an MSRP of US$200/£160/€195, you can buy Shimano Ultegra pedals at the best prices by following these links to BTD (BikeTiresDirect), Performance Bike, Merlin, Sigma Sports, and Amazon, stores that I recommend because they have very competitive prices, top customer satisfaction ratings from fellow cyclists as reported by independent services, and a great selection of gear for road cycling enthusiasts.

-You could spend about 40% or US$80 more on Shimano’s Dura Ace PD-R9100 road bike pedals but I see no reason to do so unless you are a committed racer.
-Likewise, you could save 25% or US$50 less by going with their 105 PD-R7000 model but the better performance and wider Q-factor option with the Ultegra make it the best solution for enthusiast-level road cyclists.
+You could spend about 40% or US$80 more on Shimano’s Dura-Ace PD-R9100 road bike pedals, but I see no reason to do so unless you are a committed racer.
+Likewise, you could save 25% or US$50 less by going with their 105 PD-R7000 model, but the better performance and wider Q-factor option with the Ultegra make it the best solution for enthusiast-level road cyclists.

 Wahoo Fitness Speedplay Zero Pedals Cleat